 His purpose does not change

-“Thus God, determining to show more abundantly to the heirs of promise the immutability of His counsel, confirmed it by an oath” (Hebrews 6:17).
+“So when God desired to show more convincingly to the heirs of the promise the unchangeable character of His purpose, he guaranteed it with an oath” (Hebrews 6:17 ESV).

 God does not change His mind like a man

-“And also the Strength of Israel will not lie nor relent.
-For He is not a man, that He should relent”(I Samuel 15:29).
+“And also the Glory of Israel will not lie or have regret, for he is not a man, that he should have regret”(I Samuel 15:29 ESV).

 God does not change His calling